sjaehn/BSchaffl/README.md

 What's new
 -----------
-* Jack transport status notification
-* Downsize on small screens
-* New install method
+* Improved stability
+* Improved visibility of sliders

 Usage
 -----